EdmundStell/aws-data-warehouse-pipeline/README.md

 Introduction

-The directory overall, is built to deploy three specific lambda functions onto aws using the deployment script, the functionality of the three lambda fucntion are: -----
+The directory overall, is built to deploy three specific lambda functions onto aws using the deployment script, the functionality of the three lambda function are: -----

 The functions are deployed via the main script which deploys a Lambda function to AWS using boto3.
 It takes in the following arguments: